KWLP

 KWLP (100.9 FM) is a radio station licensed to serve the community of Peach Springs, Arizona.
 The station is owned by The Hualapai Tribe and airs a variety format.

 The station was assigned the KWLP call letters by the Federal Communications Commission on February 28, 2014.

 The Call letters KWLP represent the traditional spelling of the tribes name WaLaPai.

 The station originally started up as an internet based radio station known as E-pch "The Peach" designed for youth oriented programming.
+The station switched from the internet based radio station to FM and branded as 100.9 KWLP The PEACH "Playing all kinds of Music for all of Peach Springs".